Completing the Fifth PN Precision Frontier via the EFT of Spinning Gravitating Objects: Introduction

-The state of the art is presented in table \ref{pnfrontier} below, with an eye towards the next precision frontier.
-In the point-mass sector, which occupies the first row in table \ref{pnfrontier}, the fifth PN ($5$PN) order has been completed via traditional GR methods \cite{Bini:2019nra,Bini:2020wpo,Bini:2020uiq}, and the effective field theory (EFT) approach \cite{Goldberger:2004jt,Blumlein:2020pyo}, and work on the completion of the $6$PN order is underway in both methodologies \cite{Bini:2020nsb,Blumlein:2020znm,Blumlein:2021txj}.
+The state of the art is presented in table \ref{pnfrontier}, with an eye towards the next precision frontier.
+In the point-mass sector, which occupies the first row of table \ref{pnfrontier}, the fifth PN ($5$PN) order has been tackled via traditional GR methods \cite{Bini:2019nra,Bini:2020wpo,Bini:2020uiq}, and the effective field theory (EFT) approach \cite{Goldberger:2004jt,Blumlein:2020pyo}, and work on the $6$PN order is underway in both methodologies \cite{Bini:2020nsb,Blumlein:2020znm,Blumlein:2021txj}.
 The $5$PN state of the art in the point-mass sector constitutes a unique milestone, due to the first appearance of finite-size effects in this sector, and thus of UV physics taking place at the short scales of the individual compact objects.
-In the spin-orbit sector, which has been fully completed recently at the $4.5$PN order \cite{Levi:2020kvb,Kim:2022pou,Levi:2022dqm}, followed by \cite{Mandal:2022nty}, via the EFT of spinning gravitating objects and the \texttt{EFTofPNG} public code \cite{Levi:2015msa,Levi:2017kzq}, and was also treated via traditional GR methods in \cite{Antonelli:2020aeb,Antonelli:2020ybz}, finite-size effects are similarly postponed by $5$ PN orders to the high $6.5$PN accuracy.
+In the spin-orbit sector, which occupies the second row of table \ref{pnfrontier}, finite-size effects are also postponed by $5$ PN orders to the high $6.5$PN accuracy, similar to the point-mass sector.
+The spin-orbit sector has been fully completed and verified at the $4.5$PN order \cite{Levi:2020kvb,Kim:2022pou,Levi:2022dqm}, followed by a similar derivation in \cite{Mandal:2022nty}, via the EFT of spinning gravitating objects and the \texttt{EFTofPNG} public code \cite{Levi:2015msa,Levi:2017kzq}, and was also approached via traditional GR methods following \cite{Bini:2019nra,Bini:2020wpo} in \cite{Antonelli:2020aeb,Antonelli:2020ybz}.